kai-ma/bristol_project/README.md

 Optional: The higher the level of the creator, the longer the chat room will last or the higher level, the more chat rooms can be created in a single month

  ### UML Use case diagrams for this part

+**Optional: As a person not good at communication, I want the app helps me break the ice with my new friends.**

+- Turn on icebreaking option in the chat window with a friend.
+- Push an icebreaker question/topic for both people every day.
+- Feedback for icebreaker: Useful/Useless/I have better icebreaker.

 ![](./pictures/UML_of_chat_part.jpg)